What are Bookshop Barnies?

 RUAN Xing’s “Confucius’ Courtyard: Architecture, Philosophy and the Good Life in China” is available here.

-This Bookshop Barnie is part of the Battle of Ideas satellite Festival
+This Bookshop Barnie was part of the Battle of Ideas satellite Festival

 10th October 2021 (Sunday)